-- Ski 50.0 mm. - Runabout 63.5 mm

-07) Aftermarket or modified sponsons must exceed 6 mm. in thickness.
+- 07) Aftermarket or modified sponsons must exceed 6 mm. in thickness.
 All leading edges must be radiused so as not to create a hazard.
 Sponsons may not be attached to the planning surfaces of the hull.
-Fins, rudders, wings and other appendages that may create a hazard will not be allowed.

-08) Ski Division Sponsons may be attached to the inside of the bond flange, but no part of the sponson may extend more than 50 mm below the lower part of the bond flange (bumper removed).
-Sponsons attached to the inside of the bond flange shall not protrude outside the bond flange (bumper removed) when measured in a level horizontal plane.

-09) Replacement bumpers may be used provided a hazard is not created.

-10) A soft, flexible water - spray deflector may be attached to the hull sides or to the bond flange provided a hazard is not created.
-No part of the deflector may extend beyond the perimeter of the original equipment bumper or side moldings as measured using a plumb line.

-11) Handlebar, throttle, throttle cable, and grips may be modified or aftermarket.
+Fins, rudders, wings and other appendages that may create a hazard will not be allowed. - 09) Replacement bumpers may be used provided a hazard is not created. - 10) A soft, flexible water-spray deflector may be attached to the hull sides or to the bond flange provided a hazard is not created.
+No part must exceed the perimeter of the bumpers of origin or the external edge of the hull, measured using a plumb line. - 11) Handlebar, throttle, throttle cable, and grips may be modified or aftermarket.
 Handlebar cover may be modified or removed.
-Original switches must be used but switch housings may be modified or aftermarket.
+Aftermarket switches and switch housings may be used.
+Position of the switches can be changed.
 Steering shaft, steering shaft holder and handlebar holder may be aftermarket.
 The handlebar must be padded at the mounting bracket or, if it has a crossbar, the crossbar must be padded.
 Quick turn steering modifications to alter steering ratio are allowed.
-Aftermarket steering cables are allowed.

-12) Ski Division only: Handle pole and mounting bracket may be modified or aftermarket provided it functions as originally designed.
-Handle pole attaching point may be reinforced.
-Handle pole spring allowed.

-13) Runabout only: Original equipment seat base must be used.
+Aftermarket steering cables are allowed. - 13) Original equipment seat base must be used.
 Seat cover may be changed.
-Padding can be removed or added.

-14) Padding and/or mat kits may be added and custom painting is allowed.
-The surface finish of any metal component outside the hull area above the bond flange may be polished, shot panned or painted.

-15) Original bilge pump may be modified or disconnected.
-Aftermarket bilge draining systems that do not create a hazard are allowed.

-16) No other modifications to the hood will be allowed.

-17) The intercooler reinforcement plate can be changed, modified or added.

-18) The front engine support can be reinforced.

-19) Replacement of general maintenance parts (e.g., gaskets, seals, spark plugs, spark plug wires, spark plug caps, wiring, water hoses, fuel lines, clamps and fasteners) shall not be restricted to original equipment providing the following:

-- Replacement gaskets may be used but must be of the same type (e.g., sheet, O-ring, etc.) as their OEM counterparts.
-Base gasket cannot be thicker than 0.8 mm and the intake and exhaust diagram must stay as originally. - Stripped threads must be repaired to the original size. - Replacement hoses must maintain their original inside diameter. - Fasteners (e.g., bolts, nuts and washers) may not be substituted with titanium pieces unless originally equipped.
+Padding can be removed or added. - 14) Padding and/or mat kits may be added and custom painting is allowed.
+The surface finish of any metal component outside the hull area above the bond flange may be polished, shot penned or painted. - 15) Original bilge pump may be modified, disconnected or removed.
+Aftermarket bilge draining systems that do not create a hazard are allowed. - 16) The engine support can be reinforced or replaced. - 17) Replacement of general maintenance parts (e.g., gaskets, seals, spark plugs, spark plug wires, spark plug caps, wiring, water hoses, fuel lines, clamps and fasteners) shall not be restricted to original equipment providing the following: - a) Stripped threads must be repaired to the original size. - b) Replacement hoses must maintain their original inside diameter. - c) Fasteners (e.g., bolts, nuts and washers) may not be substituted with titanium pieces unless originally equipped.
 Fasteners may integrate locking mechanisms.
-With sand filter not of origin is authorized.

-20) Intake grate may be modified or aftermarket.
+With sand filter not of origin is authorized. - 18) Intake grate may be modified or aftermarket.
 Intake grate is required and must be the full-length type with at least one bar running parallel to the drive shaft.
 Grates may not extend more than 12.00mm (0.47 in.) below the flat plane of the pump intake area.
 All leading edges must be radiused so as not to create a hazard.

-21) Pump cover plate may be modified or aftermarket.
+- 19) Pump cover plate may be modified or aftermarket.
 An extension may be added to the rear of the pump cover plate but shall not exceed the width of the original equipment plate.
-Modified and aftermarket plates must not extend more than 100.00mm (3.94 in.) beyond the end of the original equipment plate for Ski Division or 177.80mm (7.00 in.) for Runabout Division.
-The sides of the extension must be connected to the radiused portion of the pump plate so as not to create a hazard.
+Modified and aftermarket plates must not extend more 177.80mm (7.00 in.)
+The sides of the extension must be connected to the radius portion of the pump plate so as not to create a hazard.
 Fins, rudders, skegs and other appendages that may create a hazard will not be allowed.